BadLuckZ/BadLuckZ/README.md

 - 🌱 Interested in Data Science and Machine Learning.
 - 🤔 Also interested in both Frontend and Backend.
 - 🎯 **Implementing University's Online Learning Platform named myCourseVille before graduation**
-- 🐶 I'm a dog person but don't have any dogs TT

 ## 🌐 My Website